Customer Support during COVID-19

 When would deferred taxes need to be repaid?

-- Employees who defer will therefore have the 6.2% Social Security tax obligation and the deferred amount withheld from their checks for four months.
-To withhold ratably means that if the employee deferred $800 and there are eight pay periods between Jan.
-1 and April 30, the employee will see an extra $100 withheld (in addition to their required Social Security tax) from their paycheck for eight straight pay periods.
+• Employees who took the deferral will have both their regular 6.2% Social Security tax obligation and a ratable portion of their deferred amount withheld from their checks for 12 months.
+To withhold ratably means that if the employee deferred $800 and there are 26 pay periods between Jan.
+1 and Dec.
+31, the employee will see about an extra $31 withheld (in addition to their required Social Security tax) from their paycheck for 26 straight pay periods.

 Are there any penalties if the deferred tax is not repaid in time?

-Yes, penalties and interest begin to accrue May 1, 2021, on any unpaid amounts.
+Yes, interest and penalties begin to accrue Jan.
+1, 2022 on any unpaid amounts.

 Coronavirus Aid, Relief, and Economic Security (CARES) Act